 Lourdes continues learning about American Multiculturalism and teaching the languages and cultures of Spanish and French speaking countries.

 Giuliana Silvestri (aka Gules) is a graduate of Dominican University in San Rafael, where she majored in International Management and minored in Sports Management.
-She also received her teaching credential there.
+She earned her teaching credential there, as well.

 Giuliana runs the PE program, coaches our co-ed volleyball team, boys basketball team and co-ed futsal team, and has supervised the extended day program.
 If that wasn’t enough to keep her busy, Gules also teaches art classes throughout the school.